 The Ferber Method

-Probably the most controversial getting-baby-to-sleep technique, there are a lot of myths behind this method.
-Ferber Method is based on the idea that babies make associations with falling asleep so they come to rely on these things in order to go to sleep.
-For example, routinely rock or falling asleep while breastfeeding etc. The trick is to teach him to learn to fall asleep by himself in his crib.
-Although this is a popular method, is one just one of many others and is not a method that works for everyone.
+This is probably the most controversial getting-baby-to-sleep technique, and there are a lot of myths behind this method.
+The Ferber Method is based on the idea that babies make associations with falling asleep, so they come to rely on these things in order to go to sleep.
+For example, routinely rocking or falling asleep while breastfeeding, etc. The trick is to teach him to learn to fall asleep by himself in his crib.
+Although this is a popular method, is just one of many others and is not a method that works for everyone.

-The way it works is you put your baby in his crib and say “good night”, then leave the room.
-If he starts to cry, let him cry for about 5 minutes, this way he can start learning to soothe himself .
-After a bit go comfort him briefly without picking him up, let him know you are there, that he’s okay and he’s not alone.
-If he cries again, try to wait a little bit more before going to confort him again.
+The way it works is: you put your baby in his crib and say “good night”, then leave the room.
+If he starts to cry, let him cry for about 5 minutes, this way he can start learning to soothe himself.
+After a bit go comfort him briefly without picking him up, letting him know you are there, that he’s okay and he’s not alone.
+If he cries again, try to wait a little bit more before going back to confort him.
 The idea is to reassure your baby that you are still there and to see if he’s okay while he starts learning to self soothe.

 - Experts say it will take three to seven days for your baby to associate being in his crib with falling asleep.

-- If you are the kind of parent that doesn’t like leaving your baby crying for more than a minute, it’s okay, you can try a different method that suits your better.
+- If you are the kind of parent that doesn’t like leaving your baby crying for more than a minute, it’s okay.
+You can try a different method that suits you better.

 The Sleep Lady Method

-The sleep lady method was created by Kim West, a licenced clinical social worker with more than 21 years of experience in child and family therapy.
+The Sleep Lady Method was created by Kim West, a licenced clinical social worker with more than 21 years of experience in child and family therapy.
 Since babies are not born with the knowledge of how to put themselves to sleep, parents have the responsibility to teach them.
-This method coaches the baby with good sleeping habits and providing verbal and physical encouragement along the way.
+This method coaches the baby about good sleeping habits and provides verbal and physical encouragement along the way.
 This method allows babies to learn how to soothe themselves in a safe environment with the knowledge that mom and dad are right there if they need them.

-For more information on this middle ground approach and other sleeping methods visit the page
+For more information on this middle ground approach and other sleeping methods visit this page:

-Continue learning with getting your baby through the night Part II
+Continue learning about how to get your baby to sleep through the night Part II